jadlimcaco/design-systems-repo/README.md

 # Design Systems Repo

 Welcome to the Design Systems Repo.
-It's still a work in progress.
+A frequently updated collection of Design System examples, articles, tools and talks.

+---

+## How to Contribute

+Detailed contribution guidelines are a work in progress. 🚧 You can just submit a PR for now with the markdown file and image of what you want to add, or submit it [here](https://jad8.typeform.com/to/XnIDFZ).

+---

 ## Contributors

 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors)

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+A big thanks to these wonderful people. ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->